 “Too lazy for sex?”
 Blushweaver asked, rolling back onto her side and regarding him.

-“I’m really quite the indolent,” Lightsong said.
-“A poor example of a God, as I keep telling my high priest.
-Nobody seems to listen, so I fear I must continue to be diligent in proving my point.
-Dallying with you would, unfortunately, undermine my entire position.”
+“I’m really quite indolent.
+A poor example of a God, as I keep telling my high priest.
+Nobody seems to listen to me, however, so I fear that I must continue to be diligent in proving my point.
+Dallying with you would, unfortunately, undermine my entire basis for argument.”

 Blushweaver shook her head.
 “You confuse me sometimes, Lightsong.
 If it weren’t for your reputation, I’d simply presume you to be shy.
 How could you have slept with Calmseer, but consistently ignore me?”

 Calmseer was the last honorable Returned this city has known, Lightsong thought, sipping his drink.
+Nobody left has a shred of her decency.
 Myself included.

 Blushweaver fell silent, watching the latest display from the firemasters.
 The show had grown progressively more ornate, and Lightsong was considering calling the men off, lest they use all of their fireworks on him and not have any left should another God call upon them.
-Yet, until he gave the word, they would continue to perform.
-Most of the performers thought it was better to catch the eye of one God, and give all yet possibly gain a patronage, than take a chance on getting called again.

-Blushweaver didn’t make any moves to return to her own pavilion.
-She hadn’t come simply for verbal sparring, nor had she come to try and bed him--she had to know by now that he wasn’t likely to give in to her requests.
+Blushweaver didn’t make any moves to return to her own pavilion, and Lightsong let her be.
+He suspected that she hadn’t come simply for verbal sparring, or even to try and bed him--she had to know by now that he wasn’t likely to give in to that particular request.

+No, Blushweaver was always planning more than she first let on.
 In Lightsong’s experience, there was more depth to the woman than at first glance.

 Eventually, his hunch paid off.
 She turned from the fireworks, eying the dark palace of the God King.
-“We have a new queen,” she said quietly.
+“We have a new queen.”

 “I noticed,” Lightsong said.
 “Though, admittedly, only because I was reminded several times.”